 Citi vs. JPMorgan Chase

-Confidence level tag: [Medium-High] overall; [High] for portal, payments-scale, and product-page facts; [Medium] for Canada-specific strategic interpretation
+Confidence level tag: [Medium-High] overall; [High] for portal, payments-scale, setup-surface, and product-page facts; [Medium] for Canada-specific strategic interpretation

-Last verified: March 25, 2026
+Last verified: April 19, 2026

 Legal/compliance review: Recommended before publication (comparative wording)